Evelyne Brancart: Teaching

 Brancart is Professor of Music (Piano) at the Jacobs School of Music at Indiana University in Bloomington since 1994; and additionally served as piano department chair from 2002 to 2012.
 Her students and mentees include concert artists (Jonathan Biss and Jeremy Denk), competition winners and university piano faculty.
-She previously held teaching appointments at the Shepard School of Music at Rice University, San Francisco Conservatory of Music, the Frost School of Music at University of Miami and the University of New Mexico in Albuquerque.
-Brancart has been invited to judge competitions in America, Europe and South America such as the Queen Elisabeth Piano Competition (Belgium), International Piano Competition Andre´ Demortier (Belgium), International Piano Competition Maria Clara Cullell (Costa Rica) and Fischoff Chamber Music Competition (United States).

 Brancart has created and presented seminars on “The Art of Playing the Piano,” (an integral piano playing/teaching method), “The Hand as a Source of Inspiration" (on the Chopin Etudes), and "Deconstruction for Reconstruction" (reflections on J.S.
 Bach).